Peanut Butter Oatmeal Chocolate Chip Cookies

 In my opinion, most gluten free flour blends are overpriced and texture can vary quite a bit.

 I use gluten free oats in this recipe and no flour at all.
+Super easy to find ingredients and these are really so simple to make.
+The texture they give is so satisfying!

 I personally use maple syrup and honey interchangeably, so feel free to use whichever one you have on hand!

-It’s a healthier alternative to white sugar and you won’t ever taste the difference!
+It’s a healthier alternative to white sugar and you won’t ever taste the difference.

+The only sweetener that I cannot recommend for sure is anything powdered as I have not tested it.
 If you try this recipe with normal sugar please let me know how it turns out in the comments!

-Can these be made without peanut butter?
+Can you make these without peanut butter?

 Do you grind up the oats first?